 From the year’s first major, the Australian Open, to the US Open in the Fall, tennis is always an active betting market at online sportsbooks.
-With single-game sports betting set to change the betting landscape both in Ontario and all across Canada, you can expect even more interest in tennis betting from Vancouver to Halifax.
+With single-game sports betting now changing the betting landscape all across Canada, you can expect even more interest in tennis betting from Vancouver to Halifax.

-It also means a lot more opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu to Milos Raonic to Denis Shapovalov to Leylah Fernandez.
-And you can bet on everything from who will win an upcoming Major to who will win the next point in any one of their matches around the world, live.
+That also means a lot more opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu to Milos Raonic and Denis Shapovalov to Leylah Fernandez.
+You can bet on everything from who will win an upcoming Major to who will win the next point in any one of their matches around the world, live.

-From regional and international ATP and WTA tour events to the Grand Slams, including Wimbledon, you can bet on it all online and on your phone with a sportsbook app.
+From regional and international ATP and WTA tour events to National Bank Open (Rogers Cup) odds and the Grand Slams, including Wimbledon, you can bet on it all online and on your phone with a sportsbook app.
 We’ll show you how in our guide to betting on tennis in Canada right here.

 How to bet tennis online in Canada

 Download and install any sportsbook app to your phone via the links on this page.
 Sign up for an account and make a deposit using any one of the available deposit methods.

 Then, click the tennis tab to browse through the available tennis betting markets.
 If there’s a tournament running or upcoming, you’ll find it listed there, match by match.
 Just click on the odds listed for any one of the players to move your bet to a betting slip and see your expected payout.
 Confirm the bet if you like the return, or add another to make your ticket a parlay.